 Study of advanced topics in business finance.
 Focus on significant developments and meaningful innovations in domestic and international finance theory and practice.
 Course content necessarily changes each semester; therefore, flexibility is provided by the seminar approach.
-P: MBA 511 or equiv.
+This course is repeatable up to nine credits.
+P: MBA 502 or equiv.